Nitr0z/nft-tracker-bot-discord/README.md

 # NFT tracker bot 🦾

-It's a discord bot (javascript) that allows you to display an embed in your discord server each time there is a purchase on the collection of your choice.
+It's a discord nft sales tracker.

+It is an open source project (Nodejs) that allows you to display an embed in your discord server each time there is a purchase on the collection of your choice.

 Everything is automatic, you just have to create a discord bot &amp; get an Infura API key.

+It collects sales from opensea, magic eden, gem...

 Working on ERC721 collection.